 What is the College?

-The College also administers quality assurance and accreditation programs to ensure that every physician in the province is practising according to professional standards and that all of BC’s diagnostic and private medical and surgical facilities are accredited.
+The College also administers quality assurance and accreditation programs to ensure that every physician and surgeon in the province is practising according to professional standards and that all of BC’s diagnostic and private medical and surgical facilities are accredited.

 Who does the College serve?

 The College’s overriding interest is the protection and safety of patients.
-The College’s role is to ensure physicians meet expected standards of practice and conduct when caring for patients.
+The College’s role is to ensure physicians and surgeons meet expected standards of practice and conduct when caring for patients.
 Read more about the College’s mission, mandate and values here.

 How is the College governed?
 Who governs the College?

 The College Board governs, controls and administers the College’s affairs in accordance with the Health Professions Act, Regulations and Bylaws.
-The Board is comprised of 10 peer-elected physicians and five members of the public appointed by the Minister of Health.
+The Board is comprised of 10 peer-elected physicians and six members of the public appointed by the Minister of Health.
 Specifically, the Board is required to:

 - set strategic direction and empower management

 - account to the public through legislature, stakeholders and registrants

 Under the legislation, the College has committees made up of board members, medical professionals and public representatives who review issues and provide guidance and direction to the Board and the College staff, ensuring a well-balanced and equitable approach to regulation.
 The daily operations of the College are administered by the registrar and CEO, and other medical and professional staff.